 Our utilities team is more than 50-strong, providing a wide variety of legal services to numerous electrical, gas, and water utilities.
 For decades, it has been our honor to serve as counsel for Louisville Gas and Electric Company, Kentucky Utilities Company, Duke Energy Corporation, Direct Energy LP, East Kentucky Power Cooperative, and American Electric Power Service, and many more clients in the utilities industry.
-Our representation of utilities spans decades and is spread across our entire footprint — from Houston to Pittsburgh and most places in between.
+Our representation of utilities reaches across our entire footprint, from Houston to Pittsburgh and most places in between.

 For decades, we have represented numerous electric and gas utility companies, independent power producers, oil & gas firms and other energy service providers throughout the United States and overseas, in connection with their strategic and day-to-day corporate and transactional matters.
 We are highly experienced and knowledgeable when it comes to the industry-specific issues our clients face, and we are proud of our long-standing reputation for successfully closing the transactions they pursue, enabling them to capture significant value that is vital to their businesses.

 In the power sector, our team’s representative corporate and transactional engagements include:

 - Advice to public and private company Boards of Directors and Senior Executive Officers on numerous energy, regulatory, corporate governance and fiduciary matters.